 - Visit Bankfoot House, which is nestled in the Glass House Mountains and showcases the area’s early history.
 It was built in 1868 to house travellers from Brisbane going towards the Gympie gold diggings.

-- Nambour Museum offers a nostalgia-rich experience where you can see the old sugar cane railway tracks in town.
+- Nambour Museum offers a nostalgia-rich experience to see the old sugar cane railway tracks in town.
 When it comes to dining, the Sunshine Coast will not disappoint you!
-Enjoy a vast selection of restaurants, markets, wineries, and cafes to enjoy tons and tons of goodies, prepared with fresh ingredients and local produce.
+Enjoy a vast selection of restaurants, markets, wineries, and cafes to enjoy tons and tons of goodies prepared with fresh ingredients and local produce.

 - You’ll find unique boutiques here for your coastal shopping spree.
 So, end your trip with plenty of great shopping on the Sunshine Coast!